GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 ## Features for Future Releases
 - Signup page with payment form for group workshops.
 - Automatic student waiting list, which can be easily activated/deactivated as required and which lets potential students know how many people are already on the list.
-- Update the message on the header overlay text on the home page as required to reflect current business circumstances (i.e. whether I am currently taking on new students or not).
+- Update the message on the header overlay text on the home page and the enquiries page as required to reflect current business circumstances (i.e. whether I am currently taking on new students or not).
 - An additional audio player on the resources page for the playback of backing track audio files.
 - Expansion and redesign of the resources table when more material is added.

 # Known Issues and Potential Solutions

 - Issue: the enquiries form is not yet functional.
 Fix: I need to learn how to do this.
-- The 'thank you for your enquiry' modal popup shows whenever the 'send' button is pressed, regardless of whether or not any information has been entered into the form.
+- Issue: The 'thank you for your enquiry' modal popup shows whenever the 'send' button is pressed, regardless of whether or not any information has been entered into the form.
 This will be corrected when I add in the back-end code required to make the form functional.
 - Issue: navbar dropdown menu always appears on the left side.
 It would sometimes look better positioned on the right (on smartphones larger than iPhone 5).
 Potential solution: Change index.html navbar-toggler class IDs.
 - Issue: Show more / Show less button on index.html page collapses downwards at present.
 An upwards collapse would provide better UX and flow, and also stop my portrait photo from being used as a virtual basketball.
 Solution: I need to learn how to do this.
 - Issue: All images are currently served in .webp format.
 I understand that this may cause compatibilty issues with older Apple devices.
 Solution: Provide fallback images for devices which don't support .webp files.
 # Deployment

 For the purposes of assesment the website has been deployed on GitHub pages here: [gregkaighin.github.io/piano-lessons-with-greg-kaighin-v2.0-msp1-code-institute](https://gregkaighin.github.io/piano-lessons-with-greg-kaighin-v2.0-msp1-code-institute/).
 Once I have learned how to make the enquiries form functional, I will deploy it again using a paid-for website hosting service, and it will become useful for my piano teaching business.

 # Credits

 ## Images
 - Portrait photo: Sheila and Jeff Kaighin, thanks Mum and Dad.
 - Piano-keyboard image and card images: [shutterstock.com](https://www.shutterstock.com/) (Paid-for licence with permission for web distribution).